beaker-project/beaker/documentation/alternative-harnesses/index.rst

    Returns recipe details.
 Response is in Beaker job results XML format, with :mimetype:`application/xml` content type.

+.. http:post:: /recipes/(recipe_id)/watchdog

+   Extends the watchdog for a recipe.

+   :form seconds: The watchdog kill time is updated to be this many seconds
+        from now.
+   :status 204: The watchdog was updated.

 .. http:post:: /recipes/(recipe_id)/tasks/(task_id)/results/

    Records a task result.
 Returns a :http:statuscode:`201` response with a